-Your turning point on your trip to Arizona, Antelope Canyon, is a slot canyon situated on Navajo land east of Page in the American Southwest, Arizona.
+Your turning point on your trip to Arizona, Antelope Canyon, is a slot canyon situated on Navajo land east of Page in Arizona, Southwest United States.
 You’ll be enchanted by reddish, photogenic water-carved curves.
 Antelope Canyon is separated into two canyon sections, including Upper and Lower Antelope Canyons.
 Antelope Canyon is undoubtedly the place you’ve long dreamed about worth to visit however you’ll find it crowded as many visitors trying to take photos of the stunning beauties.

 Where is Antelope Canyon?